 The event itself is split across three days.

 The first day was the “Deep Dive Day”, where a number of experts run practical hands-on sessions, giving me the chance to delve more into a specific technology than is possible during regular conference sessions.
-I will dive into more detail on the two sessions I attended, as I found they were the most useful.
+I will dive into more detail on the two sessions I attended.

 The second and third days were the main conference days, providing a variety of talks across the various tracks I mentioned before.
-I will give a summary in three parts, as well as the important points I learned, from each talk I attended.
+I will give a summary, as well as the important points I learned, from each talk I attended.